e2eSolutionArchitect/academy/bootcamp/terraform/readme.md

 ***IMPORTANT***
 - Bootcamp is a ***HYBRID WORKSHOP*** program.
 Classroom & Online.
 For those who are out-of-city candidates, the 'Online Classroom' link will be shared.
-- Attendance is required in every session
+- Attendance is required in every session.
 - Certificate of completion of the Bootcamp is given to all participants who attended 100% of sessions and completed their project work, Assignments, Program Review & Feedback on time with 100% completion.
+- Access to the materials is limited to the bootcamp only.
+- Slack channel access will continue for any future queries.

 ----------------------------
 ### Eligibility for attending this training program